-The Artificial Intelligence group is one of the research groups of the Department of Information and Communication Technologies at the Universitat Pompeu Fabra (UPF) in Barcelona, Spain, as well as a member of the Center for Autonomous Systems and Neuro-robotics (NRAS).
+The Artificial Intelligence and Machine Learning group is one of the research groups of the Department of Information and Communication Technologies at the Universitat Pompeu Fabra (UPF) in Barcelona, Spain, as well as a member of the Center for Autonomous Systems and Neuro-robotics (NRAS).

 DTIC, Universitat Pompeu Fabra